riscv-android-src/toolchain-rustc/src/tools/miri/README.md

 should never happen when you use `cargo miri` because that takes care of setting up the sysroot.
 If you are using `miri` (the Miri driver) directly, see [below][testing-miri] for how to set up the sysroot.

+## Miri `-Z` flags and environment variables
+[miri-flags]: #miri--z-flags-and-environment-variables

+Several `-Z` flags are relevant for Miri:

+* `-Zmiri-seed=<hex>` is a custom `-Z` flag added by Miri.
+It configures the seed of the RNG that Miri uses to resolve non-determinism.
+This RNG is used to pick base addresses for allocations, and when the interpreted program requests system entropy.
+The default seed is 0.
+  **NOTE**: This entropy is not good enough for cryptographic use!
+Do not generate secret keys in Miri or perform other kinds of cryptographic operations that rely on proper random numbers.
+* `-Zmiri-disable-validation` disables enforcing the validity invariant, which is enforced by default.
+This is mostly useful for debugging; it means Miri will miss bugs in your program.
+However, this can also help to make Miri run faster.
+* `-Zmir-opt-level` controls how many MIR optimizations are performed.
+Miri overrides the default to be `0`; be advised that using any higher level can make Miri miss bugs in your program because they got optimized away.
+* `-Zalways-encode-mir` makes rustc dump MIR even for completely monomorphic functions.
+This is needed so that Miri can execute such functions, so Miri sets this flag per default.
+* `-Zmir-emit-retag` controls whether `Retag` statements are emitted.
+Miri enables this per default because it is needed for validation.

+Moreover, Miri recognizes some environment variables:

+* `MIRI_LOG`, `MIRI_BACKTRACE` control logging and backtrace printing during
+  Miri executions, also [see above][testing-miri].
+* `MIRI_SYSROOT` (recognized by `cargo miri` and the test suite) indicates the sysroot to use.
+To do the same thing with `miri` directly, use the `--sysroot` flag.
+* `MIRI_TEST_TARGET` (recognized by the test suite) indicates which target architecture to test against.  `miri` and `cargo miri` accept the `--target` flag for the same purpose.

 ## Development and Debugging